munozariasjm/mmgp_for_nucleus_calculations/README.md

 ## Overview

-This project is an extension of the paper by A. Belley et al. [1] and is mostly maintained by Jack Pitcher under the supervision of Dr. Jason Holt at TRIUMF.
-Our main purpose is to calculate nuclear matrix elements (NMEs) of double beta decay events.
+Calculator nuclear matrix elements (NMEs) of double beta decay events.
 Our project combines research into Multi-Fidelity Gaussian Processes [2] and Deep Gaussian Processes [3] to create the Multi-fidelity, multi-output deep Gaussian Process (MMDGP).
 Most of this project is based off of [GPFlow][8].
+Extension of the paper by A. Belley et al. [1]

 The project is set up as follows: